alphanodes/additionals/README.md

 {{list_users(123)}} or {{list_users(identifier)}} or {{list_users(My project)}} := Lists all users of the project with project id 123 (or identifier or project name)

-{{list_users(123, Manager)}} := Lists all users of the project with project id 123 and the role "Manager".
+{{list_users(123, title=Manager)}} := Lists all users of the project with project id 123 and the role "Manager".
 If you want to use multiple roles as filters, you have to use a | as separator.

-{{list_users(123, Manager, Manager only)}} := Lists all users of the project with project id 123 and the role "Manager" and adds the heading "Manager only"
+{{list_users(123, title=Manager, role=Manager only)}} := Lists all users of the project with project id 123 and the role "Manager" and adds the heading "Manager only"

 ### Project list macros